 - Once your base colour is dry, use a clean Chalk Paint™ Brush to apply the second colour.
 This coat can be thinner than the first to make it easier to sand through to the base colour.

-- Once dry, add a coat of Clear Chalk Paint® Wax.
-Annie used a Chalk Paint® Wax Brush which makes it easy to get into all the carving.
-Remove any excess wax using a lint-free cloth.
+- Once dry, add a coat of Clear Chalk Paint™ Wax.
+You can do this with a lint-free cloth but a Chalk Paint™ Wax Brush will make it easy to get into any carvings or details.